espocrm/documentation/docs/user-guide/text-search.md

 The MySQL option `ft_min_word_len` defines a minimum word length available for full-text search.
 By default, it's set to `4`.
 You might want to set it to `3` to be able to search shorter words.

-If you change this paramater in MySQL, you also need to run rebuild in Espo.
+If you change this parameter in MySQL, you also need to run rebuild in Espo.

 ### Stopwords